karl/monket.net/contents/cv/index.md

 ### Senior Developer (Contract) | Third Space Learning/Matr, London

-_October 2018 - Present_
+_October 2018 - March 2019_

-Third Space Learning offers 1-to-1 online maths tutor for schools and at home under both the Third Space Learning and Matr brands.
+Third Space Learning offers 1-to-1 online maths tutoring for schools and at home under both the Third Space Learning and Matr brands.

 ### Tasks & Responsibilities

 I was brought in to help complete the main tutoring portion of the Matr project before the launch deadline.
 I had one month to take the tutorial web app from a prototype to a live product.
+Once launched I was then tasked with transitioning two of the technology platforms the tutorial app depended on.
+I was also asked to help the team with their architectural decisions.

 ### Achievements

 I was able to build all the required features of the tutorial app web within a month, and it went live with no major bugs.
-I'm currently helping to round out the product with extra features, and helping the team move from a reactive to a proactive approach to building the product.
+I then rounded out the product with extra product features.
+I lead the transition from custom code to Twilio and PubNub.
+I ensured that we supported running both tech stacks simultaneously allowing us to seemlessly transition tutors and students across with confidence.
+Moving to these third party providers helped improve the reliability of the tutorial app and reduce the maintence burden.

 ### Technologies Used